signaldatascience/R-curriculum/src/week2/day5/logistic-election.md

 In the following, use the `caret` package to obtain cross-validated estimates of $\alpha$ and $\lambda$ for regularized logistic regression.
 You can simply do 5-fold cross-validation without any repeats (instead of 10-fold with 3 repeats).
 (If you want better predictive power, then do a *second* run of `train()` where you look more finely at values of $(\alpha, \lambda)$ close to the optimal values you found with a coarser search.
 However, it's not that important.)

 When calling `train()`, you should set `classProbs=TRUE`.
-Also, set `summaryFunction=twoClassSummary` or `summaryFunction=multiClassSummary` depending on whether you want your metric of model quality to be area under the ROC or log loss.
+Also, set `summaryFunction` to either `twoClassSummary` or `multiClassSummary` depending on whether you want your metric of model quality to be area under the ROC or log loss.

 National Election Study Analysis
 ================================